HongW2019/OAP-spark2.4.3/README.md

 # Getting Started with OAP
 [![Build Status](https://travis-ci.org/Intel-bigdata/OAP.svg?branch=master)](https://travis-ci.org/Intel-bigdata/OAP)

-If you want to get started with OAP quickly, we also provide pre-compiled Spark and OAP to you, then you can directly skip to How to Deploy OAP.
+If you want to get started with OAP quickly, we also provide pre-compiled Spark and OAP to you, then you can directly skip to Configuration.
 ## Prerequisites
 You should have Apache Spark of version 2.3.2 installed in your cluster.
 Refer to Apache Spark's guidance for installation details.You should have set up a cluster, which has Hadoop, Yarn, Spark on it.
 ## Dependencies
 You will need to install required packages on the build system:
-•	autoconf
+*	autoconf
-•	automake
+*	automake
-•	gcc-c++
+*	gcc-c++
-•	libnuma-devel
+*	libnuma-devel
-•	libtool
+*	libtool
-•	numactl-devel
+*	numactl-devel
-•	numactl
+*	numactl
-•	memkind
+*	memkind
 ## Building

 ```